pages-themes/time-machine/index.md

 layout: default
 ---

+test!
 Hey Classmates!
 The site is very basic right now.
 I am open to suggestions on how we should configure this site.

 [Link to another page](./another-page.html).